bwnyasse/flutter-breaking-news/README.md

 <img src="doc/fastlane.png" alt="drawing" width="200"/>
 </p>

 [Fastlane](https://fastlane.tools/) is an open source platform aimed at simplifying Android and iOS deployment.
 Fastlane lets you automate every aspect of your development and release workflow.

-My goal is to used Fastlane to automate apps deployments to my QA environment.
+My goal is to use Fastlane to automate app deployment to my QA environment.

 I've setup [fastlane match](https://docs.fastlane.tools/actions/match/), the **new approach to iOS code signing: Share one code signing identity across your development team to simplify your codesigning setup and prevent code signing issues.**

 **match** creates all required certificates & provisioning profiles and stores them in a separate private git repository.

-See my `faslane/` folder for more
+See my `faslane/` folder for more.

 <br/>